Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Your admission ticket from most guided tours good for the rest of the day, so you're welcome to explore the former palace on your own.

-Time for a Break: Tea on a Terrace
+Take a Break from Art: Tea on a Terrace

 Although the Louvre has a number of cafes and places to eat scattered throughout its three wings, Café Mollien offers a special experience because of its statue-lined outdoor terrace overlooking the Pyramid.